Balloon Rocket Car Race | Propulsion STEM Activity

 Why

-Similarly, in an airplane, the turbine engines use the surrounding air to generate a thrust which propels the airplane forward.
+Likewise, in an airplane, the turbine engines use the surrounding air to generate a thrust that propels it forward.
 The surrounding air is the working fluid in this propulsion system.

 In a ship, the turbine engines use water as the working fluid.

-All of these vehicles move in accordance with Newton’s Third Law.
+All of these vehicles move by Newton’s Third Law.

 • https://www.grc.nasa.gov/www/k-12/airplane/rocket.html